Above: Skunk Cabbage in UW-Madison Arboretum (3/13/20).

 Often blooming well before the snow melts, Skunk Cabbage is found in moist habitats, including marshy deciduous woods, wet thickets, swamps, near springs, alongside streams and wetlands, in bogs and by seeps.

 Skunk cabbage is capable of blooming early in the season because it produces its own heat (a metabolic process called thermogenesis).
 It has been noted that for two to three weeks, the Skunk Cabbage can maintain temperatures of 15-35 degrees C (55-95 F) within the spathe (a mottled maroon hood-like leaf) even if the temperature around the plant is still freezing.

 The Skunk Cabbage gets it name from the odor it emits to attract pollinators.
 It has a skunk-like scent or smells of rotting meat.
 The sent is strongest when the plant is bruised or injured.

 NOTE: There are two common types of Skunk Cabbage: Eastern and Western.
 Eastern Skunk Cabbage (Symplocarpus foetidus) is shown on this page.
 Western Skunk Cabbage (Lysichiton americanus) has a yellow flower that is shaped similar to Jack-in-the-pulpit; however, it does not grow in Wisconsin.

 Above: Skunk Cabbage in UW-Madison Arboretum on April 17, 2020.

 For more information on Skunk Cabbage, visit Wikipedia.

-Or, visit the University of Wisconsin Master Gardener Program website page about Skunk Cabbage.
+Or, visit the University of Wisconsin Horticulture Division website page about Skunk Cabbage.